emetsger/nihms-submission/README.md

         transport.js.deposit.transport.protocol.swordv2.user-agent-string=pass-deposit/x.y.z

 A few observations of this example configuration:
-* Deposit Services not provide _any_ default values to augment or complement the packager configuration, so when the default configuration is overridden, _all_ values must be represented in the new configuration, even if they remain unchanged from the default.
+* When the default configuration is overridden, _all_ values must be represented in the new configuration, even if they remain unchanged from the default.
-* Environment variables / properties are allowed!
-This means that a configuration can be parameterized, and environment variables used to provide key values (keys themselves cannot be parameterized with variables).
+* Environment variables / properties are allowed in key values!
+Environment variables or properties may used to provide key values (keys themselves cannot use variables).
-* As the keys are well-known to Deposit Services, it is unlikely that the configuration would be overridden without a corresponding code update.

-#### Important configuration keys
+#### Important Packager keys

 A production deployment of Deposit Services is likely to provide updated values for the following keys:
 > Remember: if the default configuration is overridden, _all_ keys with their values must be in the new configuration, even if their value remains unchanged